HL7/us-cql-ig/input/pagecontent/index.md

 This implementation guide does not:

 * Define or mandate the use of any particular subsets of CQL
-* Define functions for the retrieval of simple elements from already retrieved FHIR resources (e.g. Patient.gender)
+* Define functions for the retrieval of simple elements from already retrieved FHIR resources (e.g. Patient.birthDate)
 * Define expectations for certification that require the use of any of the helper libraries provided in this implementation guide

 ### Contents